W427697/Discord-/docs/writing-stories/typescript.md

 <!-- prettier-ignore-end -->

-### Optional type parameter
+### Props type parameter

-`Meta` and `StoryObj` types are both [generics](https://www.typescriptlang.org/docs/handbook/2/generics.html#working-with-generic-type-variables), so you can provide them with a prop type parameter for the component type or the component's props type (e.g., the `typeof Button` portion of `Meta<typeof Button>`).
+`Meta` and `StoryObj` types are both [generics](https://www.typescriptlang.org/docs/handbook/2/generics.html#working-with-generic-type-variables), so you can provide them with an optional prop type parameter for the component type or the component's props type (e.g., the `typeof Button` portion of `Meta<typeof Button>`).
 By doing so, TypeScript will prevent you from defining an invalid arg, and all [decorators](./decorators.md), [play functions](./play-function.md), or [loaders](./loaders.md) will type their function arguments.

 The example above passes a component type.
 See [**Typing custom args**](#typing-custom-args) for an example of passing a props type.